meganr28/null-collision-volumes-cuda/README.md

 #### Unidirectional, Next-Event Estimation (NEE), and Uni + NEE MIS

-Figures XX and XX show the performance results on the two MIS testing scenes from above.
+These graphs show the performance results on the two MIS testing scenes from above.
 Because in our integrator we use the same sampled wi for both GI and also BSDF/Phase function sampling, the unidirectional importance sampling technique is fastest.
 However, as mentioned above, there are cases where one or the other is not as good at obtaining the incoming light information, so MIS is a good strategy to have given it comes at a relatively low performance cost.